-- Considering having virtual team-building events.
+- Consider having virtual team-building events.
 These could be as simple as having a coffee together virtually.

-- Check in with team members one-on-one from time to time to see how they are doing.
+- Check in with your employees one-on-one from time to time to see how they are doing.
 This helps to communicate that you care about them!

 - Promote a culture of recognition in your team.
 For example, give team members a shout out on your chat room for their good work.

-“Busy work” or doing time at work don’t necessarily add up to much being accomplished.
+“Busy work” or doing time at work doesn’t necessarily add up to how much is being accomplished.
 In traditional office environments, seeing someone at their desk working is often what gets used as an informal measure, but the reality is you can spend a lot of time at your desk not accomplishing much!

 Here are some tips for managing performance in a remote team:

-- Set clear goals for every role and use them as your measuring tool.
+- Conduct goal-setting for every role, and use them as your measuring tool.

 - Be very clear about expectations and always follow-through.
 It’s difficult for anyone to perform well if expectations aren’t spelled out.

-- Meet regularly one-on-one with team members to go over their performance.
-Give praise where it is due and help them to make a plan to improve where needed.
+- Meet regularly one-on-one with team members to go over their performance and give constructive criticism.
+Give praise where it is due, and help them to make a plan to improve where needed.
 Always come back to those goals you have set so that everyone is on the same page.

-- Ask for status updates, or have a team member who is in charge of keeping on top of tasks in your project management system.
+- Ask for status updates, or have an employee who is in charge of keeping on top of tasks in your project management system.
 It’s important to encourage transparency and accountability.

-Your vision, values, mission and other important aspects of your desired culture need to be clearly understood and reinforced among remote workers.
-They also need to be modelled by you as a people manager.
+Your vision, values, mission, and other important aspects of your desired culture need to have a clear understanding and reinforcement among remote workers.
+They also need to be modeled by you as a people manager.

-For example, if you say that your company values its customers and its team members, then you need to show it.
-If you’re expecting someone to work late into the night to handle last-minute requests, you’re not really practicing what you preach.
+For example, you might say that your company values its customers and its employees.
+But if you’re expecting someone to work late into the night to handle last-minute requests, then you’re not really practicing what you preach.